 Just as sailors call upon Mary to intercede as a guide and protector as they face stormy seas, we can do the same as we sail the stormy seas of life.
 St. Bernard of Clairvaux so beautifully wrote,

 “If the winds of temptation arise; If you are driven upon the rocks of tribulation look to the star, call on Mary; If you are tossed upon the waves of pride, of ambition, of envy, of rivalry, look to the star, call on Mary.
 Should anger, or avarice, or fleshly desire violently assail the frail vessel of your soul, look at the star, call upon Mary.”

 Mary is our guiding star to Jesus and can calm the storms in our own lives.
 Just as sailors back in the Middle Ages did not have access to a navigation system that could lead them to safety during their travels, we do not have access to a map that will lead us straight to heaven.
 However, we can call upon Mary, the greatest saint in heaven, to lead us to Jesus and the shores of heaven.

 Throughout the centuries and into the modern day, strong devotion to Mary as Star of the Sea has led to many churches, schools, lighthouses, and colleges including the name “Stella Maris”.
 Many hymns and prayers also emerged during the Middle Ages, such as the beautiful Gregorian chants Ave Maris Stella and Alma Redemptoris Mater.

-In honor of this feast day, Stella & Tide is releasing a new catholic jewelry piece - the Wave Ring!
-Our hope is that you can wear the new Wave Ring, in addition to the other pieces in our Stella Maris jewelry collection, as a reminder that Mary can calm the storms of our lives and is the Star of the Sea we follow to Christ.
+At Stella & Tide, we've created a collection of catholic jewelry dedicated to this beautiful title of our Blessed Mother called the Stella Maris Collection.
+Our hope is that you can wear these pieces as a reminder that Mary can calm the storms of our lives and is the Star of the Sea we follow to Christ.